telerik/blazor-docs/components/gantt/state.md

  `Visible` | `bool?` | whether the column is hidden or not `Width` | `string` | the width of the column if it is set

 By looping over the `ColumnStates` collection you can know what the user sees.
-By default, the order of the columns in the state collection will remain the same but their `Index` value will be changed to indicate their position.
+By default, the order of the columns in the state collection will remain the same but their `Index` value will change to indicate their position.
 You can, for example, sort by the index and filter by the visibility of the columns to get the approximate view the user sees.

 >caption Obtain the current columns visibility, rendering order, field name and width